How long is your warranty?

 Contact us and ask for our tech support.
-Our tech support engineers will gather some information and issue you an RMA number via email.
+Our tech support engineers will gather some information and, if they are unable to help troubleshoot your problem, they will issue you an RMA number via email.
 You'll also receive the necessary shipping information.
 That's it!
-We're making as easy as possible to get the service you need.
+We try to make it as easy as possible to get the service you need.

 Do I need a Return Material Authorization (RMA) number?

 Yes.
 All returns need an RMA so they can be tracked.
 If we didn't have an RMA number, we wouldn't be able to serve you as effectively.
 With it, however, we can ensure a smooth process and give you the treatment you deserve.

 For products under warranty, when there is a warranty repair needed, there are no fees or repair costs.
 We do, however, charge an evaluation fee of $50.00 for products that are NOT under warranty, or for products that have no defects in material or workmanship.
 The warranty covers "defects in materials and workmanship under normal use and service."
 If a repair is needed, but it's not due to defects in material or workmanship, then the $50.00 evaluation fee would apply.
 If a unit is sent in and no repairs are needed, we have to charge the evaluation fee to cover our costs.

 However, if you have to pay the $50 fee, it will count towards the repairs costs.
 The goal isn't to charge you extra money, but to prevent a business loss due to erroneous warranty claims.

 Do I still pay an evaluation fee if my unit is not repairable?